Skip to main content

 RTPI South West and RTPI South East welcomes to you their first jointly organised CPD Seminar seminar for 2025.
 This is a HYBRID Seminar so you may opt to attend in-person or virtually.
 We hope this enables the event to be as inclusive as possible.

-The context of energy infrastructure in the UK has been a significant talking point for many years now, with pressing challenges around the capacity of the grid, the continued electrification of industries and the burden of this on new energy generation, and the need to deliver a net-zero future.
+The context of energy infrastructure in the UK has been a significant talking point for many years now.
+With challenges around the capacity of the grid, the continued electrification of industries together with the opportunities of new energy generation, there is a pressing need to work together to deliver a net-zero future.
 Recent structural changes in the industry and the announcement of new reforms mark another step towards responding to these challenges.

 Learning outcomes